ministryofjustice/security-guidance/docs/system-users-and-application-administrators.md

 ||
 |Resetting user passwords|-   To change a password, Users must hold down Ctrl + Alt + Delete on their keyboard and select 'Change Password'.
--   If the password requires resetting, contact the [IT Service Desk](#general-enquiries-including-theft-and-loss).
+-   If the password requires resetting, contact the [\#general-enquiries-including-theft-and-loss](#general-enquiries-including-theft-and-loss).

 |
 |System Use|-   Users must not exceed \(or attempt to exceed\) their given access privileges, amend the system configuration or plug in any unauthorised devices.